-The Junior Department base their academic programme around the National Strategies for Numeracy and Literacy.
+The Pre-Prep base their academic programme around the National Strategies for Numeracy and Literacy.
 The National Curriculum provides an important structure for the teaching of core and foundation subjects.
 Junior forms are taught by class teachers and the boys receive specialist teaching for PE and Games, Sport, French and Music.
 The specialist lessons allow the children to experience diverse teaching methods and learning environments.

-Boys entering Year 1 will find that their day has become more structured and formal, with an emphasis on continuing to develop their confidence in Reading, Maths and English.
+Children entering Year 1 will find that their day has become more structured and formal, with an emphasis on continuing to develop their confidence in Reading, Maths and English.
 The staff engage the boys with enjoyable practical activities, such as role playing and interactive games to make the leaning environment exciting and thought provoking.

 In English, we follow the Collins Treasure House scheme, which promotes the development of reading, writing, spelling and listening skills through targeted activities.
-This ensures that the boys develop a secure proficiency in reading and writing.
+This ensures that the children develop a secure proficiency in reading and writing.

-During the Year the boys are given the opportunity to perform to their peers, take on small roles of responsibility and become more independent in all aspects of classroom life, ready for all the fantastic experiences that await them in Year 2.
+During the Year the children are given the opportunity to perform to their peers, take on small roles of responsibility and become more independent in all aspects of classroom life, ready for all the fantastic experiences that await them in Year 2.

 In Year 2, pupils consolidate and build on the work completed in Year 1, with the main emphasis on English and Maths.
 Within the English curriculum we gain greater phonic awareness, read a variety of texts and focus on key comprehension skills in preparation for the journey to Common Entrance and 11+.
 We enjoy poetry, explore non-fiction texts and writing and delve deep into different stories to support independent writing.